%20isn%E2%80%99t%20as%20Disruptive%20for%20You%20Think.png)

 In reality, most of your workflows stay the same.
 You’re still buying cars, managing recon, handling leads, and closing deals.
 What changes is how these steps connect.

 The real work in switching is not the software.
-It’s understanding your current processes and mapping them into a better structure.
+It’s understanding your current processes and enhancing them into a better structure.

 When done right, you are not adding complexity.
 You are removing unnecessary steps.